 Acupuncture is a therapy used to treat a wide variety of muscle, joint and nerve conditions.
-This form of treatment involves placing thin, sterile needles into specific sites on the body in order to reduce muscle spasms and expedite healing through increased blood flow and improved immune function.
+Acupuncture treatment involves placing thin, sterile needles into specific sites on the body in order to reduce muscle spasms and expedite healing through increased blood flow and improved immune function.

 How does it work?

-Fine needles are inserted into muscles or close to nerves and this alters the nervous system function and blood flow both locally and far reaching.
+Acupuncture uses fine needles that are inserted into muscles or close to nerves and this alters the nervous system function and blood flow both locally and far reaching.
 Acupuncture also has analgesic effects due to the increase of pain killing biochemicals such as endorphins circulating during and after the treatment.
-Most patients feel little if any discomfort and often report a feeling of relaxation and well-being after their treatment.
+Most patients feel little if any discomfort and often report a feeling of relaxation and well-being after their acupuncture treatment.

 Research has shown acupuncture to be effective in treating: